csankat92/Baseball_capstone/README.md

 This feature describes how old a player is versus his competition.
 Ex.
 If a player is 20 and is playing in a specific minor league where the average age is 22, his age difference will be -2.

 The graph below shows as Age Difference increases the chance of making it to the majors decreases.
-In fact if you have an age difference greater than 0 your chances of making it to the majors drops to 3% and less.
+In fact if you have an age difference greater than 0 your chances of making it to the majors drops to 3% or less.

 <img width="883" alt="screen shot 2018-02-03 at 6 27 55 pm" src="https://user-images.githubusercontent.com/28715286/35773172-01684c88-0910-11e8-9f9f-081228786cad.png">